MatthewGerber/raspberry-py/README.md

 ![freenove-smart-car](docs/smart-car.png)

 The smart car is built from the same components (sensors, motors, LEDs, etc.) listed above, making development quite straightforward.

-As another example, consider [the 3D-printed robotic arm](docs/robotic-arm.md) that I designed for the car:
+As another example, consider [the 3D-printed robotic arm](docs/robotic-arm.md) that I designed for the car.

-<iframe src="https://gmail3021534.autodesk360.com/shares/public/SH35dfcQT936092f0e4344f64dd3dcf58a6f?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 Please see the [project website](https://matthewgerber.github.io/raspberry-py/) for more information.